minetest/minetest/README.md

 * `registry.gitlab.com/minetest/minetest/server:<branch/tag>` (current branch or current tag)
 * `registry.gitlab.com/minetest/minetest/server:<commit-id>` (current commit id)

-If you want to test it on a docker server, you can easily run:
+If you want to test it on a Docker server you can easily run:

 	sudo docker run registry.gitlab.com/minetest/minetest/server:<docker tag>

-If you want to use it in a production environment you should use volumes bound to the docker host to persist data and modify the configuration:
+If you want to use it in a production environment you should use volumes bound to the Docker host to persist data and modify the configuration:

 	sudo docker create -v /home/minetest/data/:/var/lib/minetest/ -v /home/minetest/conf/:/etc/minetest/ registry.gitlab.com/minetest/minetest/server:master

 Data will be written to `/home/minetest/data` on the host, and configuration will be read from `/home/minetest/conf/minetest.conf`.

-Note: If you don't understand the previous commands, please read the official Docker documentation before use.
+**Note:** If you don't understand the previous commands please read the official Docker documentation before use.

-You can also host your minetest server inside a Kubernetes cluster.
-See our example implementation in `misc/kubernetes.yml`.
+You can also host your Minetest server inside a Kubernetes cluster.
+See our example implementation in [`misc/kubernetes.yml`](misc/kubernetes.yml).

 Version scheme